- Increase Value by Percentage

-You can perform desired mathematical problems using the JetEngine Dynamic Field and Calculated Callback add-on.
+You can perform mathematical calculations using the JetEngine Dynamic Field and Calculated Callback add-on.

-The initial step is activating the callback add-on from the JetEngine plugin.
-Follow the link and copy the code.
+The initial step is downloading the callback add-on from the JetEngine plugin.
+Proceed to the DevTools page and press the “Download” button next to the Calculated Callback add-on.

 Add a Dynamic Field if you haven’t done it yet.